deathcat05/CS385FinalProject/README.md

 # Instagram Clone
 ## CDN: AWS S3
-## Runs on Kubernetes, in which each pod is a combination of django and SQL Proxy
+## Runs on Kubernetes, in which each pod is a combination of Django and SQL Proxy
 ## Database: MySQL with master/slave

 ## Authentication